Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 Vedreg simply raised one of his massive paws, and tapped at the scar lines on his scalp with his chunky first finger.
 "In the implants."
 He said.

-"I don't...huh?"
+"I don't... huh?"

-"There is a reason there is no such thing as a...synthetic sapient."
+"There is a reason there is no such thing as a... synthetic sapient."
 Vedreg said, apparently going off on a tangent, but Allison gave him the benefit of the doubt.

 "Historically, they've all been abject failures."
 Kirk explained.

 "Violently insane?"

-"No. Just...apathetic, nihilistic and introverted." he elaborated.
+"No. Just... apathetic, nihilistic and introverted." he elaborated.
 "Less *Skynet*, more..."
 Kirk thought for a second.
-"More...Eeyore."
+"More...
+Eeyore."

 "You've watched Winnie the Pooh?"